Supraja-KadaladiRamkumar/Automation-Simulation-Projects/CODESYS/Intermediate/traffic light 3-way/README_trafficlight3way.md

 - A single pedestrian crossing LED is included in this 3-way logic.
 It activates during the pedestrian phase and applies to all directions at once.
 - In the planned 4-way version, pedestrian functionality will be enhanced with two dedicated pedestrian halt zones for more accurate signaling.
 - The pedestrian crossing is included in the logic and shown in the HMI, but not with individual signal controls or button inputs per crosswalk.
+- A separate code incorporating the stop block to resume/restart the program can be incorporated in future versions.
 - Code is provided in 'traffic light 3 way.txt'.